AlexeiJankowski/AlexeiJankowski/README.md

-- 👋 Hi, I’m @AlexeiJankowski
+- 👋 Hi, I’m Oleksii Yankovskyi
-- 🌱 I’m currently learning JS, React, C#, ASP.NET, Angular
+- 🌱 I’m currently learning how to live this life
-- 📫 How to reach me https://www.facebook.com/alex.jankowski.7902/
+- 📫 How to reach me https://www.linkedin.com/in/oleksii-yankovskyi-40529b213/